Arrrlex/bdqm-personal-notes/notes/fingerprinting.md

 Let's fix an atom that we're focusing on.
 For practical reasons, let's apply a cutoff function to discard any atoms which aren't within a neighborhood of our chosen atom (say $r$).
 We're still left with a variable-length list of atoms.

 What we want is a _fingerprinting scheme_, i.e. a function from this variable-length list of atoms to a fixed-length vector, which we can then feed into a neural network.
-Our fingerprinting scheme should satisfy these properties as above:
+Our fingerprinting scheme should satisfy the invariances listed above.
-- Order invariance
-- Translational invariance
-- Rotational invariance

 In addition, to be successful as an input to the neural network, the fingerprint should be more-or-less unique.

 ## Probes